 In this guide, we’ve only listed trustworthy free VPNs for NZ and also made clear some of the inherent problems associated with free VPN services.

 Since New Zealand is one of the main members of the Five Eyes alliance, we urge you to use something robust and secure like Surfshark.
-Not only is it a part of our list of best VPN services, but also the most recommended VPN service in New Zealand.
+Not only is it a part of our list of best VPN NZ services, but also the most recommended best free VPN New Zealand.